rapid7/insightconnect-plugins/abuseipdb/help.md

 ## Troubleshooting

 There's a rate limit on the free API service.
-The following error messags `429 Client Error: Too Many Requests for url` indicates that threshold has been hit.
+The following error messages `429 Client Error: Too Many Requests for url` indicates that threshold has been hit.

 # Version History